patrickmao1/gosig/docs/spec.md

 ### Hashing

 The paper does not suggest a hash function.
-We will use SHA3-256 as it's the latest gen, fast and secure.
+We will use SHA3-256 for it's pseudorandomness.

 ### Verifiable Random Function